Frequently Asked Questions

 |Power Running||Cost (Per Hour)|

 Yes all of our models can be used outdoors, however good protection from direct rainfall is required, for example the Sauna must be located on a flat level hard surface, with full protection from direct rainfall, snow deposits, trees, shrubs and soil.
 The Sauna will also need to be protected by one of our canvas covers.
-Saunas placed outside without a Canvas cover are not covered by our Lifetime Warranty.
+Saunas placed outside without a Canvas cover are not covered by our Lifetime Warranty, unless after consultation with Sun Stream Saunas the location is deemed to be well enough protected.

 Our Covers are produced by Coverworld Australia and come with 7 Year Warranty!

 This is very unlikely.
 But please note that an extremely small percentage of the population has a condition known as Multiple Chemical Sensitivity (MCS).
 While this is not a universally recognized disorder in the medical field, these people have an adverse physical reaction to low levels of many common and even natural chemicals and cannot tolerate any aromatic oils, perfumes shampoo or herbs.
-In this case the best choice is our Hypoallergenic Basswood Sun Stream saunas.
+In this case the best choice is our 100% Canadian Hemlock Sun Stream saunas.

 The main difference is the way the saunas are heated.
 A traditional sauna uses a sauna stove which heats special stones.
 Water is then ladled onto the stones creating steam, which in turn heats up the sauna cabin.
 An infrared sauna uses infrared heating technology to heat the body directly.
 Since there is no water involved, no plumbing is required, meaning the infrared sauna cabin can be placed in any room of your house.